 Spring is on the horizon and your sleeping pond is ready to awaken.
 Help your pond or water garden make a healthy and stress-free transition back to life with the following helpful tips:

 Plan Improvements - Don't fret if it's still too early to open your pond.
 Use this time to plan pond improvements.
-Is this the year to add a
+Is this the year to add a fountain?
+Or a

 waterfall?
 Or perhaps install a new, energy-efficient water pump?
 Browse our catalog or web site to get ideas as well as quality pond products this spring.